sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ## Set up the models and config file

-### Set up the inference endpoint and environment variables
+### Set up the inference endpoint, configs and environment variables

-The next step sets you up to use one of the models available from SambaNova.
-It depends on whether you're a SambaNova customer who uses SambaStudio, Fast-API or you want to use the publicly available Sambaverse.
+ The next step is to set up your environment to use one of the models available from SambaNova.
+If you're a current SambaNova customer with access to SambaStudio or FastAPI, you'll want to follow those instructions.
+If you are not yet a SambaNova customer, you can self-service provision API endpoints using Sambaverse.
+Note that Sambaverse, although freely available to the public, is very rate limited and will not have fast RDU optimized inference speeds.

 -  If using **SambaStudio** Please follow the instructions [here](../README.md#deploy-your-model-in-sambastudio-option-3) for setting up endpoint and your environment variables.
     Then in the [config file](./config.yaml) set the llm `api` variable to `"sambastudio"`, set the `CoE` and `select_expert` configs if using a CoE endpoint.